Compressed Sensing Plus Motion (CS+M): A New Perspective for Improving Undersampled MR Image Reconstruction: Experimental Results

-We executed another experiment using the whole cardiac perfusion datasets, we selected this application since the dynamic information contained in it differs from the cardiac cine information.
-In Figure \ref{fig::comparisonTemporal}, we show four reconstructed samples resulted from the compared schemes and our approach along with the gold-standard, (A) at 7.5x and (B) at 8x acceleration.
-By visual inspection, we observed that the effects discussed above from the cardiac cine datasets also prevail for the perfusion cardiac case, meaning that, the compared approaches reflect perturbations in the reconstructions such as blurring effects, and loss of contrast and details.
-To do this, we computed the reconstructions over the whole corresponding datasets, and extracted the temporal intensity for three regions of interest in the myocardium.
-The results are displayed at Figure~\ref{fig::comparisonTemporal} - (a.1),(b.1), a closer inspection show higher temporal fluctuations which translate in higher residual artefacts for the compared schemes, whilst our approach reflected a more stable signal which is in fact closer to the gold-standard in all cases.
-This is further reflected by the error plots (Root-mean-square error RMSE), in which our approach had the lowest error value for all reconstructed samples.
-From the compared schemes the one that performs better is L+S, however, we observed on the temporal intensity signals and the resulted reconstructions (Figures~\ref{fig::comparisonSimple},~\ref{fig::comparisonTemporal}), contrast variations and oscillations in the signal intensity.
-By contrast, our approach displayed more stable signals intensities with less fluctuations and blurring artefacts, and better preservation of the shape.
-An accompanying comparison at the LV cavity is provided in Section 2 of the supplementary material.
+We also computed the reconstructions over the whole corresponding datasets, and extracted the temporal intensity for three regions of interest in the myocardium.
+The results are displayed at Fig.~\ref{fig::res5a} - (a.1),(b.1).
+A closer inspection shows higher temporal fluctuations which translate in higher residual artefacts for the compared schemes (see blue arrows), whilst our approach gives a more stable signal which is in fact closer to the gold-standard in all cases.
+This is further reflected by the error plots (Root-mean-square error RMSE computed in the three identified regions of interest), in which our approach has the lowest error value for all reconstructed samples.
+From the compared schemes, the one that performs better is L+S, however, we observe on the temporal intensity signals and the resulted reconstructions (Figs.~\ref{fig::res4b}, \ref{fig::res5a}), contrast variations, blurring artefacts and oscillations in the signal intensity.
+By contrast, our approach displays more stable signal intensities with less fluctuations and blurring artefacts, and better preservation of the shape.

-But $-$ \emph{Is there a significant difference in reconstruction quality between our approach and the compared reconstruction schemes?} To respond to this question and to further support Figures~\ref{fig::comparisonSimple} and \ref{fig::comparisonTemporal}, we computed the reconstruction of all datasets under high undersampling factors up to 12x.
-The plot of Figure~\ref{fig::computationalComparison} shows the SSIM and sLMSE curves of both approaches where we can observe that the CS+M outperforms CS and L+S at all acceleration counts.
-For example, with an acceleration of 8x, the reconstruction quality obtained with our approach can only be achieved with an acceleration of 6x for CS for both metrics.
-Meaning that, despite reducing the measurement samples, our approach is still able to generate higher-quality images.
-A similar behaviour, but with a less numerical difference, is observed in a comparison between our approach and L+S.